Luckruz12/SQL_PowerBI_Project/README.md

  - Spolt trends in remote work and the skills associated witn these opportunities.

  **Use Cases**
- -**Job Seekers:** Focus on acquiring or highlighting the top_listed skills in your resume and interviews for renmote Data Analyst roles.
+ - **Job Seekers:** Focus on acquiring or highlighting the top_listed skills in your resume and interviews for renmote Data Analyst roles.
- -**Employers:** Highlight the top skills in the job descriptions and job requirements to attract candidates with the necessary skills.
+ - **Employers:** Highlight the top skills in the job descriptions and job requirements to attract candidates with the necessary skills.
 - **Educators:** Use the insights to develop curricula and teaching materials that emphasize the most in-demand skills for remote Data Analyst roles.
 - **Data Analysts:** Use the insights to prioritize learning and development efforts in the skills that are most in demand for remote Data Analyst roles.